 - Don’t use heating pads or warm compresses.
 Heat opens blood vessels and can slow healing when you’re swollen and bruised.

-A yellow bruise on your breast rarely signifies anything more than a small, passing injury.
+A yellow bruise on your breast rarely signifies anything more than a passing injury.
 Your body will usually absorb the blood from your bruise within about two weeks.